 That is, in the example,

-Not all events support bubbling, but most do (for example, click
+Not all events support bubbling, but most do (for example, click does, but focus does not).

-Capturing in one phase or another
+Capturing in one phase or the other

 DOM events always go through these phases.
 And we can choose in which phase we want to respond to the event.

-Example of Event Capturing
+Event Capturing Example

-To capture an event during the propagation phase, we need to specify the capture: true
+To capture an event during the capturing phase, we must specify the capture: true option when adding an event handler.

 <!DOCTYPE html>